All Nite (Don't Stop): Usage in media

-British DJ and producer Switch sampled "All Nite (Don't Stop)" on the song "This is Sick" under the stage moniker Solid Groove.
+British DJ and producer Switch sampled "All Nite (Don't Stop)" on the song "This is Sick", under the stage moniker 'Solid Groove'.
 Dance troupe Fanny Pak performed the song on an episode of America's Best Dance Crew titled "Janet Jackson Challenge", which paid tribute to her iconic choreography and videos.
 It was also performed by contestants on Oxygen's Dance Your Ass Off.
 The song is included in the 18th edition of the Guinness book British Hit Singles & Albums and is mentioned in Nicole Austin's novel The Boy Next Door.

-In March 2018, singer Britney Spears posted a video working out to "All Nite (Don't Stop)" on her Instagram account.
-The song entered the top 200 of iTunes afterwards.
+In March 2018, singer and dancer Britney Spears posted a video working out to "All Nite (Don't Stop)" on her Instagram account.
+She would use the song again in a video for her Instagram in July 2023, where she appeared dancing wearing white knee-high boots, turquoise bikini bottoms and white crop top.